November 9, 2020

-The Scottish Government introduced the Planning (Scotland) Bill to the Scottish Parliament in December 2017.
+The Scottish Government Approved the Planning (Scotland) Act in June 2019.
 Amongst other things, the Bill introduces a new right for communities to produce Local Place Plans.

 The aim of a Local Place Plan is to “significantly enhance engagement in development planning, effectively empowering communities to play a proactive role in defining the future of their place”.

-The Planning Bill indicates that planning authorities, such as the National Park Authority, should ‘have regard to’ these Plans as part of the Local Development Planning process.
+The Planning (Scotland)Act indicates that planning authorities, such as the National Park Authority, should ‘have regard to’ these Plans as part of the Local Development Planning process.
+Further guidance on Local Place Plans is awaited in 2021/22.

 Spatial or ‘development planning’ decisions impact significantly on community life, health, wellbeing and the local economy.
 Planning considerations can relate to housing, public facilities, business growth, use of land or buildings, roads, flooding, energy, recreation, paths and other infrastructure – so it’s really important that community planning and spatial planning partners work well together.

 From investing in hydro electric schemes, to maintaining and improving village halls – communities within the National Park are already active in undertaking a range of projects through local action planning work to benefit their local communities.
-These projects are generally bought forward and prioritised by Community Action Plans, which are developed and delivered with support from the Community Partnership and the National Park.
-(You can find out more about how we support community action planning here.)
+These projects are generally bought forward and prioritised by Community Action Plans.
+Support for communities to prepare new Community Action Plans-including place-based/spatial content will be now be provide the Development Planning and Communities Team of the Park Authority.

 In light of the changes in the new Planning Bill, there is some debate about the influence and process of these new Local Place Plans and how they fit in with our current process of community action planning.